 Some trans people feel clear about their gender identity from a young age whereas for others it’s less obvious, and how they feel about their gender may shift over time.
 Acknowledging how you feel about yourself may sometimes involve overcoming feelings such as shame, guilt, or fear of disapproval.

 Lewis Hancox - filmmaker, comedy writer, aspiring actor and trans advocate – wrote an article for Ditch The Label with some helpful tips on coming out as trans.

-If you feel a persistent discomfort about your gender and you can't work it out on your own, counselling may help.
+If you feel a persistent discomfort relating to aspects of gender and you would like to explore this and work through your feelings then counselling may help.
 The University Counselling Service is available for face-to-face counselling, email counselling, a range of workshops and groups.
 You can also ask your GP about what help is available in your area.